Literature Committee Agenda, World Service Conference 2014

 Issue: Again, we believe it is important that the content of this document be reviewed and approved by the WSC, even though has been in use for many years.
 The text from the website has been changed as follows: the text now reflects the recommendation that sponsors have worked the 12 Steps in UA, and miscellaneous typos and grammatical errors have been corrected.
 The amended text of About UA has been reviewed and approved by the Literature Committee and the GSB.

-Motion: The World Service Conference approves and adopts the following document entitled About Underearners Anonymous as conference-created literature of the Underearners Anonymous program: http://9thtradition.org/wp-content/uploads/2014/05/3.-About-Underearners-Anonymous-v1.02.pdf
+Motion: The World Service Conference approves and adopts the following document entitled About Underearners Anonymous as conference-created literature of the Underearners Anonymous program: https://9thtradition.org/wp-content/uploads/2014/05/3.-About-Underearners-Anonymous-v1.02.pdf

 6. Service Pamphlet